 Dijon Opera hopes thus to make contribution to a Europe which is both humanist and of the highest artistic quality.

-Dijon Opera is funded by la Ville de Dijon, the Conseil régional de Bourgogne, the Ministère de la Culture et de la Communication and the Conseil général de la Côte-d’Or.
+Dijon Opera is funded by la Ville de Dijon, the Conseil régional de Bourgogne and the Ministère de la Culture et de la Communication.